AbdixDev/My-Cute-Robot-Docs/quick-start.md

 ## Your First Sketch

 Now it's time to create your first sketch\
-But what is sketch?\
+But what is a sketch?\
 \
-A sketch consist of:\
+A sketch consists of:\
 1- Starter\
 2- Steps

 #### Starter

-Sketch's starter, is very important because it will decide when this sketch will start? like when user join the server? or when a user send a message for example
+Sketch's starter is very important because it will decide when this sketch will start.
+Like when a User joins the server.
+Or when a user sends a message, for example

 #### Steps